 If you own a stock that starts trending poorly, you may feel pressure to sell before the losses can grow.
 Alternatively, you may find that you’re comfortable riding out the rough period and waiting for the returns.

 Some people can tolerate more risk than others and therefore make bolder investment decisions that can pay big if they work out but will also have more costly consequences if they don’t.
 Some people would rather be more conservative and make safer choices to grow their savings slowly and steadily without exposing themselves to too much risk.
+A helpful “idiom” to know either way is that you only end up making a loss when you sell.
+The same can be said for profits too, the losses or gains are not realised until you sell.
+For this reason, it can be easier to handle riskier stocks if you are comfortable waiting for the long term, reading a good stock market prediction for next 5 years may help in consoling your worries if projections indicate that the stocks you are currently “down” on will see an increase in years to come.

 Much of this decision is based on your age and investment goals—if you’re hoping to retire using your investments sooner rather than later, play a safer game is probably the smart choice.